-- Cook the brown rice noodles according to package directions.
+- Cook the noodles according to package directions.
 Drain.

 - In a large wok or skillet, heat ½ tablespoon oil to medium-high.
 Add the broccoli, bell peppers and edamame and sauté 2-3 minutes or until slightly soft, tossing occasionally.
 Remove from the pan and set aside.
 Add the remaining ½ tablespoon oil to the hot wok or skillet and add the slices of beef.
 Cook 1-2 minutes, flipping each slice once, until just browned on the edges.
 Add the vegetables back to the pan and stir in the sauce until starting to thicken.
 Add the cooked noodles and toss until combined.

 - Serve in bowls and spoon excess sauce over the top.
 Garnish with chopped green onion.

 Storage Tip: If you have excess Flank steak, store it in an airtight container in the freezer for up to 2 months.

 Cooking Tip: Feel free to season the beef and vegetables with salt and black pepper, if desired.
 The soy sauce provides a bit of sodium, just as a caution if you’re sodium-sensitive.